Cavaliers Battle Virginia Tech in Smithfield Commonwealth Clash Sunday

 On the Horizon

-- The Cavaliers will back in action when they travel host Miami on Thursday, Feb.
-5. Tipoff from John Paul Jones Arena is set for 7 p.m.
+- The Cavaliers will back in action when they host Notre Dame on Sunday, Feb.
+8. Tipoff from John Paul Jones Arena is set for 2 p.m.

 - The game will stream on ACC Network Extra (ACCNX).